 More Affordable Than You Might Think

-Though you may have looked into dental implants before due to concerns over affordability, you may want to take a second look and consider their lifetime cost compared to other options.
-With dentures, consider extra costs that come with accessories, such as disinfectants, storage cases and more.
+Though you may have considered dental implants in the past due to affordability concerns, you may want to reconsider their lifetime cost in comparison to other options.
+Consider the additional costs associated with dentures, such as disinfectants, storage cases, and so on.

 Bridges need to be replaced every five or so years, and you may have to take time off of work to recover.